ki-iw/wo-bist-du-seegras/README.md

 ### Data Processing Workflow
 The data processing pipeline is as follows:
-1. **Video and Label Files**: Given a video file and a label JSON file (currently in Datumaru format), we construct a dataset by processing the labels (`datumaru_processor.py`) and extracting relevant frames from the video (`video_processor.py`).
+1. **Video and Label Files**: Given a list of video files and an annotations directory containing JSON files (currently in Datumaru format), we construct a dataset by processing the labels (`datumaru_processor.py`) and extracting relevant frames from the video (`video_processor.py`).
+The video filenames and JSON filenames inside the annotations directory must match.
+Relevant frames are indicated by a present label inside the corresponding field `annotations` of datumaro format.
+The possible categories we used during the labeling phase are `background` or `seagrass`.
+If no such label is present in the frame then it is regarded as invalid and is thus skipped.
-2. **Dataset Organization**: Each video is treated as a separate dataset (though in the future, there may be an option to combine frames from multiple videos into a single dataset).
-3. **Dataset and DataLoader Creation**: The `datasets/seagrass.py` and `video_processor.py` scripts are used to create the `Dataset` and `DataLoader` objects that are compatible with PyTorch for training, inference, and evaluation.
+2. **Dataset and DataLoader Creation**: The `datasets/seagrass.py` and `video_processor.py` scripts are used to create the `Dataset` and `DataLoader` objects that are compatible with PyTorch for training, inference, and evaluation.

-## Running

-The project includes scripts to perform key tasks, which are located in the `scripts` subfolder:

-- **Training**: Use `training_script.py` to handle data loading, model training, and checkpointing.
-- **Evaluation**: Use `evaluation_script.py` to evaluate trained models and generate metrics such as accuracy and F1 score.
-- **Data Loading**: Use `dataloader_script.py` to preprocess and load data.

-These scripts ensure the project is modular, reproducible, and easy to extend.

 ## Development